If you’re looking to purchase a property in Costa Rica, you may be wondering what is the actual process for this. Don’t worry â we’ve got you covered!

 On or before the due diligence deadline date youâll have to make a decision if you want to proceed with the purchase or not.
 This is very important because if you communicate by this deadline that you donât want to move forward with the purchase, youâll get your 10% deposit back.
 However, if you change your mind only after this deadline, then your deposit will have to go to the seller.

 This step typically takes around 5-7 working days and mostly consists of the buyer paying the remaining money to the seller and covering the closing costs.
 The closing costs typically include the attorney fees, escrow fees, transfer and stamp duty taxes.

-The closing costs are usually around 4.4%.
-Depending on where in Costa Rica you’re buying the property, you might either pay the full 4.4% or pay half (2.2%), and the seller will pay the other half.
+The closing costs are usually 3-5% of the total transaction value.
+Depending on where in Costa Rica you’re buying the property and on your negotiations with the seller, you might either pay the full amount of the closing costs or pay half – and the seller will pay the other half.

 After completing all the steps, you’ll finally be able to enjoy your new home in Costa Rica!
 Make sure to take the time to settle in and get to know your new neighbourhood and community.
 And if you ever have any questions or need help with anything, don’t hesitate to reach out to your real estate agent.